 - Access to Credit Lines: Companies can reduce liquidity risk by establishing access to revolving credit lines or short-term loans.
 These lines of credit provide an additional layer of security when liquidity needs exceed available cash.

-Treasury liquidity risk management ensures that a company can survive unexpected financial shocks, capitalize on opportunities, and maintain smooth operations without interruptions caused by a lack of liquid funds.
+Treasury liquidity risk management ensures that a company can withstand unexpected financial shocks, capitalize on opportunities, and maintain smooth operations without interruptions from a lack of liquid funds.

 Hedging Strategies in Treasury Risk Management

 One of the primary tools used in treasury risk management is hedging.
-Hedging allows businesses to offset potential losses caused by market fluctuations, such as changes in interest rates, currency exchange rates, or commodity prices.
-By using financial instruments like futures, options, or swaps, companies can protect themselves against unfavorable movements in the market.
+Hedging allows businesses to offset potential losses from market fluctuations, such as changes in interest rates, exchange rates, or commodity prices.
+By using financial instruments such as futures, options, or swaps, companies can protect themselves against adverse market movements.

 Types of hedging strategies: